-Thousands of more respectful and talented writers will pen a eulogy for Steve Jobs.
+Thousands of more respectful and talented writers will pen an eulogy for Steve Jobs.
 Many will recall his personality, belief system, impact on technology, and his business style and successes.
 Hopefully I’ll stand alone in comparing him to The King.

-I broke the news earlier this evening to my good friend, who also happens to have been the primary reason I ended working at Apple in the 90s.
+I broke the news earlier this evening to my good friend, who also happens to have been the primary reason how I landed a job working at Apple in the 90s.
 Even though Steve was in exile most of our tenure, we talked like we had lost a friend.
 And even with the company only a few years away from it’s innovative-less darkest hours, the often-cited DNA was firmly still part of the Apple culture.
 We really did believe we were “changing the world one person at a time” and “the journey is the reward.”

 For my mother’s generation coming of age in the 1950s, Elvis Presley was the icon of change.
 While he borrowed ideas from others, he alone popularized them.
 While he was clearly full of talent, it was his style which overflowed.
 He broke the rules, smiled and others laughed along with him.
 He was going to do it his way, or not at all.